Hala Shiha: Biography

 Hala Shiha was born in Cairo, Egypt to an Egyptian father the international acclaimed painter Ahmed Shiha and a Lebanese mother who is also an artist.
 She is the eldest out of four daughters, including Hana Shiha.

 Shiha is a Muslim.
-She shocked the entertainment world when she announced her resignation for the second time in her career; the first time was in 2003, because she decided to "recommit herself to Islam".
+She shocked the entertainment world when she announced her resignation for the second time in her career; the first time was in 2003, because she found peace and tranquillity in following the straight path of Allah.
 Originally, deciding to wear the hijab in 2003, Hala had taken off her Islamic scarf known as hijab after wearing it for a period of eleven year's amidst objection from family and members of the acting world.

 She returned to wearing it in 2005 once she declared she was planning to quit acting.
 On August 8, 2018, Hala Shiha announced her return to acting and also she removed the hijab.

 She has married Moez Masoud in February 2021.

 In July 2021, Shiha criticized Tamer Hosny for posting intimate scenes from their film Mesh Ana (This Is Not Me) during the Hajj period.
 She also criticized art in general which prompted the Egyptian Actors Syndicate headed by Ashraf Zaki to write her off.